- Server Settings

 PHP Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 76705009 bytes) in /var/www/MISP/app/Lib/cakephp/lib/Cake/Network/CakeRequest.php on line 996

-To fix that you have to adjust the php settings:
+To fix that you need to adjust the php settings:

-Increase to the following values (or more if you like to)
+Increase to the following values (or more if you want to)

 ; Maximum size of POST data that PHP will accept. ; Its value may be 0 to disable the limit.
 It is ignored if POST data reading ; is disabled through enable_post_data_reading. ; http://php.net/post-max-size post_max_size = 256M [...] ; Maximum amount of memory a script may consume (128MB) ; http://php.net/memory-limit memory_limit = 1024M